mthl/guix-artwork/website/posts/keep-failed.md

 separate machine and is accessed over the network via `GUIX_DAEMON_SOCKET`, as is customary on [cluster setups](https://hpc.guix.info/blog/2017/11/installing-guix-on-a-cluster/).
-Machines where the Linux [protected hardlinks](https://sysctl-explorer.net/fs/protected_hardlinks/) feature is enabled, which is common, are also unaffected — this is the case when the contents of `/proc/sys/fs/protected_hardlinks` are `1`.
+Exploitation is more difficult, but not impossible, on machines where the Linux [protected hardlinks](https://sysctl-explorer.net/fs/protected_hardlinks/) feature is enabled, which is common — this is the case when the contents of `/proc/sys/fs/protected_hardlinks` are `1`.

 # Vulnerability